stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 ![node-red hamburger menu](node-red-menu.png)

-Click on here and select Import > Library > Music > supercolliderOSC.
+Click on here and select Import > Examples > Music > supercolliderOSC.
 Three pre-joined nodes appear which you can place anywhere, including an OSC node and a UDP node.

 OSC stands for _Open Sound Control_: it is a protocol designed for packaging music information, and the SuperCollider server expects